kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 parameters will be if we repeat the experiment, which produces the data points, many times.
 But it can do that only for objective functions if they return the (weighted) sum of squared residuals (WSSR).
-If the least squares fitting procedure uses measurement errors as weights, then the is. then the objective function *S*  can be written as a maximum-likelihood estimator (MLE) and *S* is then called chi square (:math:`\chi^2`).
+If the least squares fitting procedure uses measurement errors as weights, then the objective function *S*  can be written as a maximum-likelihood estimator (MLE) and *S* is then called chi-squared (:math:`\chi^2`).

 If we define :math:`\mathbf{p}` as the set of parameters and take *x* for the independent data then we define a residual as the difference between the actual dependent variable